-Since every natural food contain salt in it, so there is less chances of chloride deficiency.
-Usually most of people consume chloride more than recommended chloride intake.
-Diarrhea, vomiting and sweating are the main reason of chloride deficiency and it leads to potassium loss in urine. in these condition consult with doctor to take chloride supplements or consume more chloride rich foods to fulfill chloride deficiency.
+Since every natural food contains salt in it, so there are fewer chances of chloride deficiency.
+Usually, most people consume chloride more than recommended chloride intake.
+Diarrhea, vomiting, and sweating are the main reason of chloride deficiency and it leads to potassium loss in urine.
+In these conditions consult with the doctor to take chloride supplements or consume more chloride rich foods to fulfill chloride deficiency.

-Sulfur is another major mineral like other which is associated with healing process.
-According to researcher Stephanie Seneff, sulfur is also known as healing mineral and its deficiency leads to muscle pain, muscle inflammation and skeletal disorder.
+Sulfur is another major mineral like other which is associated with the healing process.
+According to researcher Stephanie Seneff, sulfur is also known as healing mineral and its deficiency leads to muscle pain, muscle inflammation, and skeletal disorder.

 Sulfur facilitate many biological processes, metabolism is one of them.
 Sulfur is present in insulin which derives sugar from carbohydrates and provides a fuel for muscle and fat cells.

 High-protein foods like pastured eggs, grass-fed meats, wild-caught Alaskan salmon and nuts are some sources of sulfur.
 Garlic, onions and leafy greens like kale and broccoli also contain sulfur.